Crete hero image

 Top Highlights by Theme

-• Heraklion & Knossos: Koules Fortress, St. Titus Cathedral, Knossos Palace archaeological tour, and heritage mapping.
+• Heraklion & Knossos: Koules Fortress, St. Titus Cathedral, Knossos Palace archaeology, and guided heritage interpretation.

 • Chania & Western Crete: Venetian harbor walks, Agia Triada monastery, Balos lagoon downtime, and arts collectives.